scottzach1/Project-Beans/project_requirement/project-requirement.md

 - Launch critical features are clearly marked and labeled
 - Hardware features to help mitigate the risk of incorrect operation of product, such as incorrect battery polarity.
 - Software safety guards to ensure all systems are operational and to prevent premature launch
-- System can be set up and ready to launch with 10 minutes of activation
+- System can be set up and ready to launch within 10 minutes of activation

 #### Flight analysis
 Following flight the system should: